In-Person Worship Update- September 23, 2020

 - Offering- Boxes will be placed just inside in the sanctuary itself at the two main entrances for people to drop off their contributions when they arrive or leave.

-- Children & Worship- There will be no Children’s Moment, no nursery/childcare, and no Children’s Worship and Wonder.
+- Children & Worship- There will be no Children’s Moment, no nursery/childcare, and no Children’s Worship and Wonder at this time.
 Children should remain in the pews with their parents for the entire service.
 Families are welcome to bring materials to help engage their children during worship if needed, but please remember to take all materials with you when you leave.

 - Restrooms- Restrooms located in the basement near the College Street entrance and in the nursery area restroom on the first floor will be available for use, as will the basement restrooms in education wing for those needing handicapped accessible restrooms.
 You are asked to wipe down all points of contact prior to leaving the restroom.
 Hand sanitizer and wipes (or other cleaning supplies) will be available in each restroom.